Skip to Content

 10. Hike Diamond Creek Track

 So what’s “short”?
-Well, how about a 35 minutes hike each way!
+Well, how about a 35-minute hike each way!

-From the trailhead on Routeburn Road just after the bridge that crosses the Ress River, it takes only 35 minutes to reach Lake Reid at a steady pace.
-The trail follows Diamond Creek which is a popular trout fishing spot in the area.
+From the trailhead on Routeburn Road just after the bridge that crosses the Rees River, it takes a little over half an hour to reach Lake Reid at a steady pace.
+The trail follows Diamond Creek, which is a popular trout fishing spot in the area.

 At the end of the trail, you can enjoy the views of the lake, the Dart Valley, and Paradise!
-It’s short but beautiful!
+It’s short but undeniably beautiful.

 11. Glenorchy Animal Experience

-It’s a self-guided tour and starts with some info on the rules on the farm and what animals you cannot feed.
-Then you can walk at your own pace and say hello to New Zealand sheep, lambs, horses, ducks, chickens, pigs, and of course friendly farm dogs.
+It’s a self-guided tour, starting with some info on the rules on the farm and what animals you cannot feed.
+Then you can walk at your own pace and say hello to New Zealand sheep, lambs, horses, ducks, chickens, pigs, and of course, friendly farm dogs.

 I honestly love this short tour, and despite being perfect for children, it’s also fun for adults!